TrellixVulnTeam/swahilipython_SCMU/Doc/library/pathlib.rst

 appropriate for different operating systems.
-Path classes are divided between :ref:`pure paths <pure-paths>`, which provide purely computational operations without I/O, and :ref:`concrete paths <concrete-paths>`, which inherit from pure paths but also provide I/O operations.
+Path classes are divided between :ref:`pure paths <pure-paths>`, which provide purely computational operations without I/O, and :ref:`concrete paths <concrete-paths>`, which inherit kutoka pure paths but also provide I/O operations.

 .. image:: pathlib-inheritance.png
    :align: center

-If you've never used this module before or just aren't sure which class is right for your task, :class:`Path` is most likely what you need.
+If you've never used this module before or just aren't sure which kundi is right for your task, :class:`Path` is most likely what you need.
 It instantiates a :ref:`concrete path <concrete-paths>` for the platform the code is running on.